Medicaid Administrative Claiming (MAC)

-The Centers for Medicare and Medicaid Services published the 2003 Medicaid School-Based Administrative Claiming Guide.
+The Centers for Medicare and Medicaid Services published the 2023 School-Based Guide to Medicaid Services and Administrative Claiming.
 All Medicaid Administrative Claiming programs and Cost Allocation Plans must be designed based on this guide, in addition to other federal regulations including, but not limited to:

 - 2 CFR Part 225: Cost Principles for State, local and Indian Tribal Governments (OMB Circular A-87)